top of page

 Photo by Yanai Yechiel

 Her research focuses on the philosophy of emotions, especially melancholy, suffering and pain, from the perspective of language.
-Ilit has published articles on Leibniz, Herder, Freud, Benjamin, Heidegger, Scholem and Améry.
-She has also co-edited a book on the role of moods in philosophy, and two books, in English and Hebrew, on lament in Gershom Scholem’s thought.
+Ilit has published articles on Leibniz, Herder, Freud, Benjamin, Heidegger, Scholem, Ovid, Améry and others.
+She has also co-edited a book on the role of moods in philosophy; two books, in English and Hebrew, on lament in Gershom Scholem’s thought; and a book on the grammer of the cry in Spanish.

-She is now working on two parallel projects:
+She is now working on three parallel projects:

 (1) Jean Améry's philosophy of temporality (funded by the ISF)